yjyao/practical-python/Notes/02_Working_with_data/04_Sequences.md

 >>>
 ```

-If you did it right, you’ll find that your program still works even
+If you did it right, you'll find that your program still works even
 though the data file has a completely different column format than
 before.
-That’s cool!
+That's cool!

 The change made here is subtle, but significant.
 Instead of
 `portfolio_cost()` being hardcoded to read a single fixed file format,